What are the most common indications for cesarean delivery?

 At the level of a low-transverse incision, the fascia entirely overlies the rectus muscles.
 Above the arcuate line, which is located halfway between the umbilicus and the pubic crest, this fascia splits and envelops the rectus abdominis muscles.

 The blood supply to the anterior abdominal wall includes the superficial epigastric vessels.
 These vessels may be encountered surgically in the subcutaneous tissue as they course diagonally from the femoral artery toward the umbilicus.
 Also of surgical relevance are the inferior epigastric vessels, which arise from the external iliac arteries and course lateral to and then posterior to the rectus abdominis muscles.
 These vessels may be encountered lateral to the rectus muscle belly during transection of the rectus muscles in a Maylard incision.

-The T10 dermatome is at the level of the umbilicus, ...
+The T10 dermatome is at the level of ...